Skip to content

 Trossachs National Park

-Trossachs National Park and Loch Lomond stretch over 700 square kilometres of scenic terrain with contrasting landscapes of mountains, lakes, rivers, forests, and hills.
+Trossachs National Park and Loch Lomond stretch over 700 square kilometres of scenic terrain with contrasting mountains, lakes, rivers, forests, and hills landscapes.

-The park was opened in 2002, and it has 21 mountains higher than 914.4 metres, more than 20 lakes, 50 rivers and two forests.
+The park was opened in 2002.
+It has 21 mountains higher than 914.4 metres, more than 20 lakes, 50 rivers, and two forests.
 The park’s diversity is a magnet for nature lovers and outdoor enthusiasts.
 Walking, cycling, mountaineering, water sports, and horseback riding are all available within the park.

-Many animals take the park as their home, including deer, red and grey squirrels, badgers, hedgehogs, and bats.
-But that’s not all; there are also many villages within the park with historic buildings, other tourist attractions, and shops.
+Many animals call the park home, including deer, red and grey squirrels, badgers, hedgehogs, and bats.
+But that’s not all; many villages within the park have historic buildings, other tourist attractions, and shops.

 Cairngorms National Park